jgillick/scrubbr/docs/troubleshooting.md

 ```typescript
 console.log(scrubbr.getSchema());
 ```

-!!!
-NOTE
 This is the [JSON schema](https://json-schema.org/understanding-json-schema/) that was created from your TypeScript file.

-Next look at the schema definition for the TypeScript type you're trying to serialize to.
+Next look at the schema definition for the type you're trying to serialize to.

 ```typescript
 console.log(scrubbr.getSchemaFor('UserList'));